gwhitdev/colwynbay-hwb/README.md

 Each section is split with a horizontal rule that also acts as an anchor point for navigation, making each section of information clearer for the user.

 ![Colourful sections](docs/screenshots/section-colours.png)

+The 404 error page uses a basic and clear layout to inform the user that the page they are looking for does not exist.

 ### **Footer**
 ![Footer](docs/screenshots/footer.png)